Skip to main content

 Exoskeleton

-A wearable robotic device augmenting human strength, endurance, or mobility.
+A wearable robotic device that augments human strength, endurance, or mobility.

 F